-Guinea Worm Disease (Dracunculiasis)
+Guinea Worm Disease Symptoms & Signs

-A blister develops on the skin at the site where the worm will emerge.
-This blister causes a very painful burning sensation and it ruptures within 24-72 hours.
-Immersion of the affected limb into water helps relieve the pain but it also triggers the Guinea worm to release a milky white liquid containing millions of immature larvae into the water, thus contaminating the water supply and starting the cycle over again.
-For several days after it has emerged from the ulcer, the female Guinea worm is capable of releasing more larvae whenever it comes in contact with water.
+When the adult female worm is ready to come out, it creates a blister on the skin anywhere on the body, but usually on the legs and feet.
+This blister causes a very painful burning feeling and it bursts within 24-72 hours.
+Immersing the affected body part into water helps relieve the pain.
+It also causes the Guinea worm to come out of the wound and release a milky white liquid into the water that contains millions of immature larvae.
+This contaminates the water supply and starts the cycle over again.
+For several days, the female worm can release more larvae whenever it comes in contact with water.

 People do not usually have symptoms until about one year after they become infected.
 A few days to hours before the worm comes out of the skin, the person may develop a fever, swelling, and pain in the area.
 More than 90% of the worms come out of the legs and feet, but worms can appear on other body parts too.